Luke Littler is the perfect reminder of why darts is so amazing

 But there’s no doubt who the star attraction is at the 2024 finals.
 Luke Littler is still at school, and even though he might look more like a bricklayer with a mortgage than a sporting wunderkind, every early sign points to someone with world-class technique and a temperament to match.

-Littler, nicknamed ‘The Nuke', has quickly become the most talked-about name in the sport and is in the semi-finals having beaten Northern Ireland's Brendan Dolan by 5 sets to 1 on New Year's Day.
+Littler, nicknamed ‘The Nuke', has quickly become the most talked-about name in the sport and is in the final having beaten former champion Rob Cross on January 2nd.

 Tom Dulat/Getty Images